EkaterinaBolotskaya/PyLith_custom_friction/README.md

 # PyLith_custom_friction
 Custom friction (failure) laws implemented for [PyLith v2](https://github.com/geodynamics/pylith/tree/releases/v2.2) used in:

 E. Bolotskaya, B.H.
-Hager, and J-P. Ampuero; Effects of failure parameterization on pre- and co-seismic earthquake rupture (submitted to GJI)
+Hager, and J-P. Ampuero; Effects of failure parameterization on pre- and co-seismic earthquake rupture (in review with GJI)

 ## Friction laws